enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 | SIGTERM | 15 | Software termination signal (sent by kill by default). |

 **List of Signals**

 There is an easy way to list down all the signals supported by your system.
-Just issue the kill -l command and it would display all the supported signals −
+Just issue the ``kill -l`` command and it would display all the supported signals:

 ```bash
 $ kill -l